data-tools/big-data-types/README.md

   - If new types are implemented in the library (e.g: Avro & Parquet schemas, Json Schema, ElasticSearch templates, etc) they will get automatically conversions for the rest of the types
 - BigQuery: Create BigQuery Tables (or Schemas) using Case Classes or other types.
-  - BigQuery module has also a completely integration with the system, so tables can be created using only this library.
+  - BigQuery module has also a complete integration with the system, so tables can be created using only this library.
 - Spark: Create Spark Schemas from Case Classes or from any other implemented type.
 - Cassandra: Create `CreateTable` objects from Case Classes.
 (They can be printed as a `create table` statement too)
 - Transformations: